geeksblabla/geeksblabla.com/blablas/ep103/index.md

 featured: true
 ---

-In this episode, we’re gonna break down an easy-to-understand explanation of NFT, and all the ways Web3 could change the way the world works.
-Our guests will respond to these subjects related questions.
+In this episode, we’re going to break down an easy-to-understand explanation of NFT, and all the ways Web3 could change the way the world works.
+Then, our guests will respond to these subjects related questions.

 ## Guests